I know first-hand the havoc alcohol can wreak on a woman and her family.

-After more than 20 years in the public relations industry, almost 12 at the helm of my own consulting business, I am making an intentional shift to align my professional pursuits with my personal passion.
-I want to help other women find themselves again – to UNCOVER their fears and doubts and identify what blocks them from living their best lives, to DISCOVER their authentic selves and embrace what brings them joy, peace, and purpose, and to RECOVER their lives and harness power to nourish their minds, bodies, and spirits.
+After more than 20 years in the public relations industry, almost 12 at the helm of my own consulting business, I made an intentional shift to align my professional pursuits with my personal passion.
+I want to help others find themselves again – to UNCOVER their fears and doubts and identify what blocks them from living their best lives, to DISCOVER their authentic selves and embrace what brings them joy, peace, and purpose, and to RECOVER their lives and harness power to nourish their minds, bodies, and spirits.

 I’m a mother of two, a wife, and a successful business owner.
 I’m a daughter, a sister, and an aunt.
 I’ve completed two half marathons – one in 2012 and another (my first DFL!) in 2018.
 Will I try once more?
 Stay tuned!
 At 42, I had just begun to achieve greatness, all while subconsciously trying to sabotage myself by letting my addiction to alcohol spiral out of control.
 Luckily, one day I woke up and gave myself permission to change … because, the truth is, we only get this one life.